mgc93/mgc93.github.io/_projects/6_project.md

 Day 2: Introduction to R, tidyverse and ggplot

-Day 3: Practice R by replicating [aDDM paper](https://www.nature.com/articles/nn.2635) analyses using original dataset
+Day 3: Practice R by replicating [aDDM paper](https://www.nature.com/articles/nn.2635) analyses using original dataset.
+Field trip to see experimental economics lab, eye-tracker and MRI.

-Day 4: Collecting data for the experiment and modeling introduction
+Day 4: Collecting data for the experiment and modeling introduction.

-Day 5: Introduction to statistics, experimental research design, modeling exercise - simulating the DDM and aDDM
+Day 5: Introduction to statistics, experimental research design, modeling exercise - simulating the DDM and aDDM.
+Field trip to see Ohio Supercomputing Center.

 Day 6: Behavioral analysis and aDDM analysis using the collected data